What is the difference between federal and state gun laws? Why do I need to understand both?

 I am a victim of domestic violence and the abuser has a gun.
 Is that legal?

-Maybe.
-There are many circumstances under which a gun license can be denied or revoked.
-Arkansas state law says that a person can be denied a license to carry a concealed weapon if s/he:
+In addition, a person can be denied a license to carry a concealed weapon if s/he:

-- is under 21 (although s/he can get a license at 18 if s/he is currently on active duty in the United States Armed Forces, in the reserves, or was honorably discharged; or is in the National Guard);
+- is under 21 – although s/he can get a license at 18 if s/he is currently on active duty in the United States Armed Forces, in the reserves, or was honorably discharged; or is in the National Guard;

 - has been convicted of a felony in any state;